GabrielBena/boolean_nca_cc/docs/design_doc_ko_selfatt.md

 ### Ground-Up Component Isolation Testing
 All testing scripts should be in tests/

 The tests should reflect the functions as they are used in the actual codebase / training and eval run.
+THis also means that each test script should import from config.yaml, if it uses parameters defined there.

 IMPORTANT: For each testing script, the functions that are being tested might have dependencies on other parts of the codebase.
 So we need to read the files that are being imported into the test scripts as well to get a clear understanding of the methods.
 Before writing any test script, please identify the substructure of the codebase it represents and how the scripts and functions fit together.
 Then, see how the specific implementation can be tested according to our plan by consulting with me on this structure and proposed tests.